scrabbletank/farhome-rules/rulesdoc.md

 You create a mass of webs in a 5x5 tile area centered on a point in range you can see.
 When a creature enters the web for the first time this round or starts their turn there they make a Dexterity save against your spellcasting.
 On failure they are grappled, or restrained on a critical.
 A creature effected by your webs can be freed by making a successful attack against 3 defense dice.
 Any creature in range is capable of making this attack.

 The webs are extremely flammable and ignite after taking 1 wound of fire damage.
-Any creature caught in the webs takes 1 wound of fire damage and is freed.
+Any creature caught in the webs takes 1/0 of fire damage and is freed.
 After the duration the webs remain but lose their stickiness, becoming difficult terrain until cleared.

 Add an enhanced die and increase the area by 1 for every level cast above 2nd.